Khazar hypothesis of Ashkenazi ancestry: Soviet Union and Russia

 The theory was prominent in Soviet antisemitism, gaining a place in Soviet historiography.
 The theory influenced Soviet historians including Boris Rybakov, Mikhail Artamonov and Lev Gumilyov and was used to support soviet political theory.
-Artamonov argued that the Khazars had played an important role in the development of Rus’.
+Artamonov argued that the Khazars had played an important role in the development of Rus'.
 Rybakov disputed this view, instead regarding the Khazar state as parasitic.
 Official Soviet views on the Khazars hardened after December 1951 when Pravda published a critical review of Artamonov's work under the pen name P. Ivanov.
 Rybakov for his part denied that he was Ivanov.
-It has been speculated that Ivanov was in fact Stalin.
-In Ivanov's review the Khazars were regarded as parasites and enemies.
+(Sand has speculated that Ivanov was in fact Stalin.)
+According to Sand, in Ivanov's review the Khazars were regarded as parasites and enemies.
 Ivanov's views became the certified Soviet position.

 Lev Gumilyov's theory of ethnogenesis draws heavily on the Khazars theory.
 For Gumilyov ethnicity was defined by stereotypical behavior which was linked to adaption to the terrain.
-Jews, he regarded as a parasitic, international urban class.
-The Jews had dominated the Khazars creating a chimera, subjecting Rus’ to the "Khazar Yoke."
+He regarded Jews as a parasitic, international urban class.
+The Jews had dominated the Khazars creating a chimera, subjecting Rus' to the "Khazar Yoke".

-Since the 1970s the term Khazars has entered the Russian nationalist lexicon, it is used as a euphemism for Jews.
+Since the 1970s the term Khazars has entered the Russian nationalist lexicon, being used as a euphemism for Jews.
 Vadim V. Kozhinov theorized that the Khazar Yoke was more dangerous to Rus´ than the Tatar Yoke.
-The Khazars were imagined as a persistent danger to Rus’.
+The Khazars were imagined as a persistent danger to Rus'.
 After the dissolution of the Soviet Union the theory maintained a role in Russian antisemitism.
 Contemporary Russian antisemites continue to perpetuate the Khazar myth.
-Gumilyov and his students work remain popular in Russia.
+Gumilyov's and his students' works remain popular in Russia.
 "Khazars" and "ethnic chimera" have become preferred terms for antisemitic Russian chauvinists.